dougtoppin/docker-infinispan-example/README.md

 ####Infinispan cli

-After you have done a few operations using postman go back into the shell in your container and use the `infinispan-cli` to get some stats from the cache like this:
+After you have done a few operations using postman try using the `infinispan-cli` to get some stats from the cache like this:

-    $ cd /opt/jboss/infinispan-server/bin
-    $ sh ispn-cli.sh
+    $ docker exec -it $(docker ps -lq) sh /opt/jboss/infinispan-server/bin/ispn-cli.sh

     You are disconnected at the moment.
 Type 'connect' to connect to the server or 'help' for the list of supported commands.
     [disconnected /]
     connect